genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/04_prerequisites/04_genx.md

 ## Using genx

-First, you'll be prompted to supply your Genesis artifactory credentials [used when setting up your .npmrc](../../../getting-started/quick-start/hardware-and-software/#npmrc-set-up)
+First, you are prompted to supply your Genesis artifactory credentials [used when setting up your .npmrc](../../../getting-started/quick-start/hardware-and-software/#npmrc-set-up)

 <!-- NO EDIT (NEXT 4 LINES) -->
 import InsecureFlag from '../../_includes/_cli-insecure-flag.md'

 <InsecureFlag />

-Next, you just need to respond to the questions, which depend on the task you initially select.
+from there, you just need to respond to the questions, which depend on the task you initially select.
 For example, if you want to create a new application:

 ```shell title="Windows Terminal"
 ?
 Please select an option: create application - Generates a local application.